ethereum/py-evm/eth2/README.md

 ![](https://storage.googleapis.com/ethereum-hackmd/upload_46c3b4a92edeaa18d66f5e2e367f1276.png)

 In `BeaconChain` initialization, a `BeaconChainDB` will be set in `BeaconChain`.
-While processing each block, it will initialize a `BeaconStateMachine` object via `get_sm()` function, and use this particular `BeaconStateMachine` to apply state transition of the given block.
+While processing each block, it will initialize a `BeaconStateMachine` object via `get_state_machine()` function, and use this particular `BeaconStateMachine` to apply state transition of the given block.

 ## Contribution guideline